clint-project/clint-data/README.md

-# Open Data Tools
+# CLINT Data
-This repository contains tools for open data.
+This repository contains the date used in the project CLINT.

 ## Open Twitter Data